Christos Tsoutsouvis: Biography

 Greek Minister of Public Order Alexandros Floros stated that the Ministry had evidence that Tsoutsouvis was linked to the Revolutionary Organization 17 November, and Tsoutsouvis' apartment was found to contain an armory of weapons along with "detonators, batteries and wiring for assembling explosive devices, a duplicating machine, equipment for faking license plates and burglary tools."
 He asserted that Tsoutsouvis and his organization was linked to the murder of District Attorney George Theofanopoulos, shot and killed outside his home in April 1985.

 On 15 May 1985 in Gyzi, near central Athens, three police officers investigating recent political murders detected a stolen motorcycle near Tsoutsouvis' apartment building.
 As they were investigating, Tsoutsouvis and an accomplice opened fire.
 Three police officers were killed in the exchange.
 Tsoutsouvis was also killed and his accomplice escaped.

 Legacy

 Christos Tsoutsouvis Revolutionary Organization

 The left-wing, German terrorist organization, Christos Tsoutsouvis Revolutionary Organization, is named in his honour.
 Also translates as, Fighting Unit Christos Tsoutsouvis, it is thought to be connected with the Red Army Faction.
 In 1986 the group bombed the Office for the Protection of the Constitution, West Germany's counterintelligence agency, in Cologne, Germany.
 In August 1987 the group set off bombs outside a government ministry and a police station in Athens.

-In leftist and anarchist movement

-The slogans "Ένας, τρεις, Χρήστος Τσουτσουβής" (meaning "One, three, Christos Tsoutsouvis") and "Μπάτσοι το Γκύζη κάτι σας θυμίζει" ("Cops, Gyzi reminds you of something") are often chanted by far-left and anarchist demonstrators in memory of the shootout that resulted in his death and the death of three of the police officers that confronted him.